thusoy/grunt-pylint/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Lint and test your code using [Grunt](http://gruntjs.com/).
-To get the pylint library, run `npm run-script prepublish`.
+To get all dependencies installed, run `npm run-script devsetup`.
 This requires that you have pip installed.

 ## Release History
 _(Nothing yet)_